xavierholt/recipes/Silver Palate Fruitcake.md

 friends and family every Christmas.

 This is a  very polarizing dessert!
-People tend to be either completely in love with it or complletely indifferent.
+People tend to be either completely in love with it or completely indifferent.

 ## Ingredients & Instructions